 It shall be the responsibility of the Board of Selectmen to insure that Town boards and commissions have access to such legal services as are required for the proper interpretation and enforcement of the laws they administer.
 For such purposes, boards and commissions, within the limits of their appropriations, and with the approval of the Board of Selectmen, may employ specialized legal counsel.

 Section 9-16.
-Tree warden.
+Tree Warden. [(18)]

-The First Selectman, with approval of the Board of Selectmen, shall appoint a tree warden, who shall serve a term of one year expiring January 1.
+The First Selectman, with approval of the Board of Selectmen, shall appoint a Tree Warden.
 The Tree Warden shall have the powers and duties prescribed by law.